Kristina01111000/Drws_site/README.md

 - Remove the word introduction from the top of the course content
 - Check on other account how the course content that we don’t have access to yet looks
 - remind him about ein -> paypal
+- left widgets not showing up? on mobile

 promo page video thumbnail update? maybe